-If the dataset is unbinned, vertically bins the data on the ROI selected [lines 130 to 210] taking into account the YMask and divides it by the number of line used.
-A YMaskROI dataset is created corresponding to the YMask on the ROI while the YMask is binned (size = number of observations x 1048) and set to 1 when there are more than 15% of the lines that are saturated on this pixel.
-If an observation contains a YMask with a 1, the Straylight will not be removed and the flag YValidFlag is to 0.
+If the dataset is unbinned, vertically bin the data on the ROI selected [lines 130 to 210] taking into account the YMask and divide it by the number of lines used.
+A YMaskROI dataset is created corresponding to the YMask on the ROI while the YMask is binned (size = number of observations x 1048) and set to 1 when more than 15% of the lines that are saturated on this pixel.
+If an observation contains a YMask with a value of 1, the straylight will not be removed and the flag YValidFlag is to 0 to indicate the data is not valid.